noeld/grid_structure/README.md

 Within each area the memory is laid out as usual with first the elements of the top row from left to right, then the elements of the second row from left to right and so on.

+Usually, when you use memory for the data of an image, the data of a certain image element at the coordinates (x, y) are located at `base_offset + (y * width) + x`.
+Thus, a neighbor-pixel at (x, y - i) is `i* width` pixels away which might already be out of cache.

+With the image divided into small areas of e.g. 8 x 8 = 64 pixels (x, y - 1) is
+might be just 8 bytes away.
+When located in other areas the distance might be greater and also out of the cache - in which case it might not be worse than usual.

+On the **downside**:
+1. calculating the offset from the coordinates is much more complex.
+2. Usually, for OpenGL you will need to rearrange the memory layout in order to copy it into a texture buffer.

 ### Speed check